GrieferAtWork/deemon/include/deemon/dec.md

 - **HEAP**: A specially formatted sequence of data-blobs containing dumps of pre-initialized, unrelocated deemon objects
 	- s.a. `Dec_Ehdr::e_heap`
 	- s.a. `struct Dee_heapregion`
-- **RELOC**: Various tables of offsets into other parts of the `.dec` files, describing locations where certain types of relocations must be applied
+- **RELOC**: Various tables of offsets into other parts of the `.dec` file, describing locations where certain types of relocations must be applied
 	- s.a. `Dec_Ehdr::e_typedata::td_reloc::*`
 	- s.a. `Dec_Rel`
 	- s.a. `Dec_RRel`